The Impact of College Drop-Out on Financial Aid

 Students and Parents May Be Responsible for Repayment

 The decision to attend college is not an easy one to make, and neither is the one to stop attending college.
 Despite all their best efforts, or due to certain disciplinary problems, a portion of the college student body does drop out each year.
 This may have severe repercussions because financial aid was granted based on the assumption that the student was going to complete the academic year.
 The student may be able to obtain a small refund from the institution, but this may not be enough to repay all of the outstanding obligations.

 If your child is thinking about dropping out, here are some things you need to know about repaying financial aid:

-- Financial aid: Students who drop out of college may be required to pay back a portion of the federal student aid they received, such as the Pell Grant.
-The amount due may be as high as 50% of a percentage of the aid that the Department of Education determines was not used for classes.
+Students who drop out of college may be required to pay back a portion of the federal student aid they received, such as the Pell Grant.
+The amount due may be as high as 50% of the aid that the Department of Education determines was not used for classes.
 State agencies that provided financial support may also require some type of repayment.

-- Scholarships and grants: Your student may have received a number of scholarships and grants as part of the financial aid package.
-You will need to check the requirements on these very carefully as many do require satisfactory completion of a degree program or sufficient evidence of academic progress.
+Your student may have received a number of scholarships and grants as part of their financial aid package.
+You will need to check the requirements on these very carefully as many do require the satisfactory completion of a degree program or sufficient evidence of academic progress.
 If the student drops out, you may be required to repay part or all of the grant or scholarship.

-- ROTC: It is best to check with the military branch to determine if there is any financial obligation for students who drop out of ROTC programs.
-Generally, there is no obligation if the students quit before the sophomore year.
-But if students quit after the start of the sophomore year, they either have to pay back tuition expended to date or go on active military service in enlisted status immediately if they drop out of college completely or upon graduation, if they remain in college.
+It is best to check with the military branch to determine if there is any financial obligation for students who drop out of ROTC programs.
+Generally, there is no obligation if the student quits before their sophomore year.
+But if students quit after the start of the sophomore year, they either have to pay back tuition expended to date or go on active military service in enlisted status immediately.
 In the case of a medical condition that precludes a student from being commissioned as an officer, the obligation might be erased.

 This can be a life-altering decision, so don’t take it lightly.